-Packing three balls in its vertical chamber, the best conditioned one we could find on eBay right now is in Greece (and in a Spanish language box).
+Packing three balls in its vertical chamber, the best one we could find on eBay is in Greece (and in a Spanish-language box to boot).
 Others have reportedly sold for north of $100.
 “Even the blasters that are devoid of motors and batteries have a lot of tech and science behind them,” says Zahn.
 This slinger is a perfect example.
 While there’s some debate regarding its actual release year (somewhere in the early 90s), the low-tech toy is a perfect example of Nerf’s ability to twist a take on classics, such as our favorite stick-and-rubber-band standby.

 10. Nerf N-Strike Longstrike CS-6 Dart Blaster

 Average Price: $110

 Known as Nerf’s longest blaster at the time of its release, this lengthy Nerf Longstrike launcher was part of a “bolt-action” series that didn’t exactly work out as planned.
 Design errors and constant malfunctions irritated users, as did the relatively weak firing power.
 “This one is known for having been discontinued pretty quickly,” says Zahn.
 “It was only on the market for a short time, which can equal big bucks on the secondary market.”
 Fun Fact: This blaster was actually first revealed in the Nerf N-Strike Elite video game, almost a year before it was released as a functioning blaster.

 This double-barreled beast comes in two colors, white and blue, the latter of which is more desirable to collectors for a couple of reasons.
 First, it’s known to jam up less during use.
 And, second, it was released as part of a Costco-exclusive value pack in 2015, which came with two extra drums, fifty extra darts, and was the first Nerf set to feature pre-packaged batteries.